appellation/pleb/README.md

 Add your bot to a server using `https://discordapp.com/oauth2/authorize?client_id=<YOUR_CLIENT_ID>&scope=bot&permissions=3173376`.

-The first word of a command gets interpolated and calls a function as defined in `const commands` in `operators/command.js`, passing in the Discord.js client, the message, and any arguments of the command (defined as text after the command word).
+The first word of a command gets interpolated and calls a function as defined in `static list()` in `operators/command.js`, passing in the Discord.js client, the message, and any arguments of the command (defined as text after the command word).
 Some commands (e.g. `shuffle` and `add`) rely on other commands.

+Filters operate much like commands but use a Map of regular expressions to determine what to execute.
+Be careful with these; regexes have the potential to spam every server the bot is on since they aren't restricted by prefix or channel.